mhinkka/articles/Assessing Big Data SQL Frameworks for Analyzing Event Logs/README.md

 This will generate several (one for every test type and one for every number of worker hosts => 4) batch jobs that will be transmitted to SLURM.
 This will run flow and trace analysis using 4 and 8 worker hosts on test data having 10 million events three times on hive, presto, spark and spark-caching settings.

-### Collecting results from test result target directory
+### Collecting Triton results from test result target directory

 1. Log into Aalto's Triton cluster front-end system.
 2. Change working directory to be the scripts-directory.